-Invest time in getting to know each other, go out for the occasional coffee and do ask about their life outside of work.
+Invest time getting to know each other, go out for the occasional coffee, and ask about their life outside of work.
 Also, appreciate their sense of humour and laugh at the occasional joke (even if you have to force yourself!)

 Are the expectations realistic?

 Also, think about the best time to raise your concerns.
-Having an awareness of their moods through the day will help you pick a good point to discuss any issues with them.
+Knowing their moods throughout the day will help you pick a good point to discuss any issues with them.

 Have a contingency plan

-I know this can be difficult with all of the work that most of us have to get through in a day, but I do think it is worthwhile having a little contingency time in place every day so that you can manage any urgent requests that come from your boss.
+I know this can be difficult with all of the work that most of us have to get through in a day, but I think it is worth having a little contingency time in place every day to manage any urgent requests that come from your boss.

 Proactivity will always be a central skill for assistants, and again it is imperative when you want to exceed expectations.
 Do be self-motivated and go the extra mile for your manager.